Does Trump have the power to send National Guard troops to the border?

 Title 32 broadens the scope of what National Guard personnel can do at the border.

-National Guard troops under control of the federal government, as they would be under Title 10, are prohibited from enforcing domestic laws by the Posse Comitatus Act (PCA).
+National Guard troops under control of the federal government, as they would be under Title 10, are prohibited by the Posse Comitatus Act (PCA) from enforcing domestic laws.
 The PCA bars military forces from getting involved with domestic issues like immigration.
-The troops can only take a support role when it comes to domestic issues, such as training or loaning and operating equipment, as well as certain counterdrug and counterterrorism efforts.
+The troops can only take a support role, such as training or loaning and operating equipment, as well as being involved in certain counterdrug and counterterrorism efforts.

 Can states say no?